IvanMzk/gtensor/docs/tensor_qref.md

 Tensor module resides in **tensor.hpp**.
 It defines `tensor` and `basic_tensor` class templates and also includes tensor operators and routines to make views.

+`basic_tensor` class template represents multidimensional array abstraction, which may have different implementations.
 `basic_tensor` objects should be never constructed directly.
-`tensor` class template is intended to construct `basic_tensor` objects with storage implementation.
+`tensor` class template is intended to construct `basic_tensor` object with storage implementation.
 In fact it just defines constructors suitable to initialize storage implementation and nothing more.

 ## Template parameters